peterkeller/peterkeller.github.io/README.md

  - http://localhost:4000/

-Generate site locally and watch chaning files:
+Generate site locally without serving a server and watch changing files (when using `serve` then you don\'t need this):

     bundle exec jekyll build --watch